wp-plugins/jquery-colorbox/readme.txt

 == Changelog ==
 = 4.1 (2011-06-30) =
+* CHANGE: moved bulk of JavaScript from inline to file
 * CHANGE: additional option for adding colorbox class to images outside of posts and pages.

 = 4.0 (2011-04-16) =